 2. The Tour of Other Properties

-I had previously been on buyers’ tours, but Yvette explained that taking me on an extensive tour was also a key step in preparing for sale, so that I could learn to “think like a buyer.”
-We visited a number of townhouses and condos that were either for sale or had recently sold, and Yvette explained to me the pros and cons of the various interiors, exteriors, grounds and amenities.
+I had previously been on buyers’ tours, but Yvette explained that taking me on an extensive tour was also a key step in preparing for sale so that I could learn to “think like a buyer.”
+We visited a number of townhouses and condos that were either for sale or had recently sold, and Yvette explained to me the pros and cons of the various interiors, exteriors, grounds, and amenities.

 It was certainly informative to hear her evaluations of how the various properties compared to mine.
 We all have strong feelings about the property we own, and it is natural to let those feelings sway us too much.
-So during the tour, it was not always easy to hear Yvette’s explanation of why another property – though perhaps not impressing me particularly – nevertheless had some desirable feature that mine did not.
+So during the tour, it was not always easy to hear Yvette’s explanation of why another property – though perhaps not impressing me particularly – nevertheless had some desirable features that mine did not.

-Another interesting aspect of the tour, and one which surprised me, was that properties for sale were not always being presented to best advantage.
+Another interesting aspect of the tour, and one which surprised me, was that properties for sale were not always being presented to the best advantage.
 For example, some of them showed wear and tear that could have been fixed up with paint or modest repairs, resulting in a much better impression.

 3. Preparation for Listing the Property

 After I had rapidly absorbed the “learning curve” from the tour, Yvette and I began the process of preparing to list my townhouse for sale.
 This process required a lot of work over a number of weeks.
 Much of the preparation involves technology.
-Yvette has a strong technological orientation, and that is essential, since technology has transformed the real estate transaction process.
+Yvette has a strong technological orientation, and that is essential since technology has transformed the real estate transaction process.

 The internet is of course where most prospective buyers first see a property for sale, and that is how they form their crucial first impressions.
 The ease of internet access and the availability of vast amounts of information are all plusses.
-However, internet users (myself included, admittedly) tend to be demanding and impatient when on-line.
+However, internet users (myself included, admittedly) tend to be demanding and impatient when online.
 If the information seen on first viewing of a website doesn’t make a strong positive impression or is too limited or ambiguous to permit conclusions to be drawn, the viewer is likely to look elsewhere and may never return to that website again.
 Even if the site’s presentation is later improved, that dissatisfied viewer may never see it.

 Furthermore, many potential buyers and their Realtors have their greatest interest and curiosity about a listing when it first appears on the market – including whether it looks like one that could be quickly snapped up.
-Yvette therefore emphasized to me the need for thorough and patient effort leading up to the initial listing.
-The goal is not to get listed fast but rather that, when the listing goes on-line, it is so well-done that prospective buyers say, “that’s where I want to live” and are eager to view the property right away, and particularly before someone else buys it Naturally, the follow-up goal is that some of the resulting viewings lead to (one or more) offers and that an offer leads to a completed sale.
+Yvette, therefore, emphasized to me the need for thorough and patient effort leading up to the initial listing.
+The goal is not to get listed fast but rather that, when the listing goes online, it is so well-done that prospective buyers say, “that’s where I want to live” and are eager to view the property right away, and particularly before someone else buys it.
+Naturally, the follow-up goal is that some of the resulting viewings lead to (one or more) offers and that an offer leads to a completed sale.

 Staging means increasing the property’s attractiveness to buyers by improving the furnishings and decorations and taking other steps to improve presentation, such as painting touch-ups and perhaps other incidental repairs.

-Staging requires aesthetic judgment and an understanding of what excites and appeals to buyers in the Tahoe realty market.
+Staging requires aesthetic judgment and understanding of what excites and appeals to buyers in the Tahoe realty market.
 Yvette utilizes an excellent company (Tahoe Home Transformations / Jeanne Dunnett) to do the staging and also works with Jeanne to assure that together they implement a common vision.